-On a quarterly basis, the internal auditor reports to the board of Governors through the audit committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.
+The audit was carried out in June 2021 and reported to the Board of Trustees through the Finance and Audit Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.

-This work was carried out in line with ESFA requirements and the work carried out so far has not uncovered any material control issues.
+The work was carried out in line with the ESFA requirements and the work carried out so far has not uncovered any material control issues.